Archdiocese of Atlanta: 2015 to present

-In 2018, a group of Catholics petitioned Gregory to remove the so-called "pro-LGBT" Monsignor Henry Gracz of the Shrine of the Immaculate Conception in Atlanta from his position as a spiritual advisor to victims of sexual abuse.
-The group accused Gracz of contravening Catholic teaching.
-Gregory declined the petition, saying, "Msgr.
-Gracz is following the admonition of Pope Francis to accompany people on the periphery of society.
-His priestly heart is not closed to those who find themselves misunderstood or rejected."
-In 2019, Gregory became archbishop of the Archdiocese of Washington.
+In 2018, a group of Catholics petitioned Gregory to remove the so-called "pro-LGBT" priest Henry Gracz of the Shrine of the Immaculate Conception in Atlanta from his position as a spiritual advisor to victims of sexual abuse, accusing Gracz of contravening Catholic teaching.
+Gregory declined the petition.
+In 2019, Gregory became archbishop of the Archdiocese of Washington.Pope Francis appointed Bishop Gregory Hartmayer from Savannah as the next archbishop of Atlanta in 2020.